The mission of the City of Eagle Police is to focus on what matters most -- creating safer places for you to live, work and play.

 Prior to being named the interim Chief of Police in Eagle in Sept.
 2014, Patrick worked as a patrol sergeant in the city.
 Patrick took over for Steve Bartlett, who was promoted to the rank of Captain in the Ada County Sheriff's Office and is currently in charge of the Ada County Jail.

 The Eagle Police Department is committed to providing the highest quality of police services with crime prevention and problem-solving being of highest priority.
-Chief Bartlett is committed to maintaining the quality of life that the City of Eagle is known for and deserves.
+Chief Calley is committed to maintaining the quality of life that the City of Eagle is known for and deserves.